almachelouche/middleman/content/email/IN/prospect/013/ecosport.md

 path='email_modules/preheader'
 color='''nothing'''

-	preheader = '''Get a 7.99 percent interest rate, exchange bonus of 15,000 rupees and more on Ford cars.
+	preheader = '''Get a 7.99 percent interest rate, exchange bonus of 15,000 rupees and more on Ford EcoSport.
 When you purchase a Ford, you aren't just buying a great vehicle – you become our Family.
 And family always gets the most irresistible and amazing deals.'''

 [[module]] #Header Logo
 path='email_modules/header/logodesktop'